fireplusteam/ios-swift-for-vs-code/README.md

     ```bash
     brew install ruby # if you don't have ruby installed, but it's preinstalled on macOS
     gem install xcodeproj
     ```

+-   **pyinstaller** tool to build SWBBuildServiceProxy if you want to enable that feature (optional and only if you enable swb build service proxy feature in settings):

+    ```bash
+    brew install pyinstaller
+    ```

 ## How to use